ralupopa/EXAMPLES-CSharp-Standalone-AltTrashCat/README.md

 # Standalone Build with CSharp Tests

-This repository shows a few C# tests that use the page object model and AltUnityTester to test the Unity endless runner sample: https://assetstore.unity.com/packages/essentials/tutorial-projects/endless-runner-sample-game-87901
+This repository shows a few C# tests that use the page object model and AltTester to test the Unity endless runner sample: https://assetstore.unity.com/packages/essentials/tutorial-projects/endless-runner-sample-game-87901

 ## NuGet package

-**This project already has the AltUnityDriver inside, but otherwise would require to add https://www.nuget.org/packages/AltUnityDriver package in order to work.**
+**This project already has the AltDriver inside, but otherwise would require to add https://www.nuget.org/packages/AltDriver package in order to work.**

 ### Running the tests on Windows or MacOS
 The tests are meant to be run on an Windows or MacOS device.
 The app is provided in this repository, under the app/ folder.